mikecirioli/core-google-launcher/README.md

 # Overview

-Repository with scripts to configure and launch CloudBees Core on GKE.
+Repository with scripts to configure and launch CloudBees Core on Google Container Enginer (GKE).
+This installation package supports

 # Getting Started